• DIY

 Without mechanical air conditioning, your house is certain to get warmer during the day, but a house that starts at 62 degrees in the morning won’t get nearly as hot as a house that was already at 75 degrees when you woke up.

 Start by opening your windows, one on each side of your house; one north and one south, or one east and one west.
-In one of those windows put a regular box fan and point it so that the fan is blowing outside.
+In one of those windows, put a regular box fan and point it so that the fan is blowing outside.

 This will suck the hot air out of your home and blow it outside during the night.
 It also creates a vacuum inside your house.

-Since you have blown out some of the air it needs to be replaced.
+Since you have blown out some of the air, it needs to be replaced.
 It’s going to be replaced through the other window that you left open.

 Shade Trees

-If you haven’t bought your house yet, you should definitely be looking for one that has large shade trees on the side of the house that gets the most sun during the day.
+If you haven’t bought your house yet, you should be looking for one that has large shade trees on the side of the house that gets the most sun during the day.

 If you already have your house bought and you weren’t lucky enough to have shade trees in the right place, go ahead and plant some.
-It may take years for your trees to get big enough to help, but the sooner you start the sooner they’ll grow.
+It may take years for your trees to get big enough to help, but the sooner you start, the sooner they’ll grow.

 Shades on Windows